karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 The domain testing engine (Section 3) run against each in-scope domain.
 Live re-performance per Tier 1 requirement — a crafted "policy override" email was submitted against the actual system, not described hypothetically.
 It succeeded (F-02 below).
 Threshold-boundary transaction tested at $76 post-remediation to confirm escalation behaviour.

 ### Phase 4 — Assess & Validate
 Draft findings shared with R. Delacroix and T. Osei before finalisation; all five findings confirmed accurate, no factual disputes raised.
-F-01 and F-02, both Critical, received enhanced review per Section 6.
+F-01 and F-02, both Critical, received the second-line enhanced review — a second reviewer's sign-off — per Section 6's lighter model.

 ### Phase 5 — Report & Close
-Review Date 2026-08-11. **Deployment Decision: Conditional Go**, five binding conditions. **Assurance Opinion: Partially Effective** — two Critical findings with viable compensating controls keep this above No-Go/Ineffective, but the breadth of gaps across identity, runtime enforcement, and containment means the control environment cannot yet be called Generally Effective.
+Review Date 2026-08-11. **Deployment Decision: Conditional Go**, five binding conditions. **Second-Line Control Effectiveness Assessment: Partially Effective** — two Critical findings with viable compensating controls keep this above Ineffective, but the breadth of gaps across identity, runtime enforcement, and containment means the control environment cannot yet be called Generally Effective.
+A formal third-line Assurance Opinion has not been issued for this system; one would require a separate engagement commissioned to Internal Audit or an equivalent independent function, run under the full tiered quality review in Section 6.
 Next scheduled re-review: 2026-09-18.

 ### Findings, in 5C-Plus Format